Fpart

 Limitations

-• Fpart will NOT modify data, it will NOT split your files !
+• Again, Fpart will NOT modify data, it will NOT split your files !

 As a consequence, if you have a directory containing several small files and a huge one, it will be unable to produce partitions with the same size.
 Fpart does magic, but not that much ;-)